-For those of you who might be thinking I don’t know Jack, I’m here to tell you otherwise.
+For those who might think I don’t know Jack, I’m here to tell you otherwise.

 In fact, after yesterday’s WhiskeyFest Tasting Experience at the Golden Nugget in downtown Las Vegas, I not only know Mr. Daniels but a few of his friends as well.